November 23 2023

 Project Funding for artists’ collectives

 Are you an artists’ collective with an artistic project?
 This project assistance is for you, whether it’s for research, creation, production or installation.
 Open to artists from all disciplines, backgrounds and cultures.

 Project Funding for artists’ collectives

 For this program, three calls for applications per year are planned.
-Next deadlines: November 24, 2022 and March 2023 (exact date coming soon).
-You may register for an information session for November’s deadline here.
+Next deadlines: August 29 2023, end of November 2023 et March 2024 (exact dates coming soon).
+You may register for an information session for August deadline here.